daniellerner10/student-learning-platform/src/docs/implementation_plan.md

     - [ ] Document error codes and responses
     - [ ] Prepare technical documentation for developers
     - [ ] Document TypeScript interfaces and types
+    - [ ] Keep documentation clean and organized

 ## Phase 7: Deployment and Monitoring